5G-ERA/Hackathon2023/README.md

 1) Edit the detector_node.py from the obstacle_avoidance package.
     1) Remove the “core algorithm”
-    1) In the __init__ method of NearestObject class, create an instance of the Python client, using the examples in client.py and client_middleware.py
+    1) In the __init__ method of NearestObject class, create an instance of the Python client, using the examples in client.py (without middleware, i.e., the network application must be started manually) and client_middleware.py (using the middleware, i.e., the network application must be onboarded).
     1) In the listener_callback, send the laser data to the network application using the send_json_http method of the Python client class.
+If you look at the data, you will notice that some ranges are "inf", which is not a json serializable value.
+Therefore, you need to go through the ranges list a replace any "inf" value with some large number (you can use the "range_max" property of the laser data, which specify the longest distance the laser can measure).
+You can see the example in client.py file.
     1) Create a callback method for results, in which you will publish the result using the distance_pub object.
 1) Run the nodes
     1) `source /opt/ros/foxy/setup.bash`